-*Hint: It’s more than a horse teeth age chart*
+*Hint: It’s more nuanced than a horse teeth age chart*

 There’s a lot of information out there about your dog’s age in human years.
 Science has determined that it’s a little more complicated than the common knowledge of multiplying by 7.

-Turns out, it’s a little more complicated when it comes to calculating your horse’s “human age” too.
+Turns out, there’s much more nuance when it comes to calculating your horse’s “human age” too.

 Obviously, horses and humans mature at different rates.
 For example, a newborn foal should stand up and walk within 3 hours of being born, in comparison to human babies, which only begin walking at about 1 year of age!

-There’s not just one chart or age calculator to answer this question, as each horse is an individual, so it’s important to not take this too literally.
+There’s not just one horse age chart or calculator to answer this question, as each horse is an individual, so it’s important to not take this too literally.
 Just like humans, each individual horse will age at a slightly different rate than another.

-Even so, one estimate that equine veterinarians have come up with for determining a horse’s age in human years is this (1):
+Even so, one estimate that equine veterinarians have come up with for determining a horse’s age in human years is this:

-- 6.5 human years for each horse year from birth to age 4
+- 6.5 human years for each horse year from birth up to age 4

 - 2.5 human years for each horse year starting at age 4